Why should I categorize my products in TaxJar?

 3. Will I have to categorize my tax exempt products every time I make a sale?

-You sure won’t.
-If you have previously categorized a product in TaxJar, we will automatically recognize that product every time you sell it again and apply the appropriate category.
+No. If you have previously categorized a product in TaxJar, we will automatically recognize that product every time you sell it again and apply the appropriate category.

 If you commonly sell new tax exempt or differently taxed products, you will need to go into your TaxJar account and categorize them before we AutoFile your sales tax returns.
 We’ll send you a reminder about this along with your AutoFile confirmation email every filing period.